timescale/docs/use-timescale/extensions/pgcrypto.md

 *   Raw encryption
 *   Random-data

-For more information about these fuctions and the options available, see the [pgcrypto documentation][pgcrypto-docs].
+For more information about these functions and the options available, see the [pgcrypto documentation][pgcrypto-docs].

 ## Use the `pgcrypto` extension to encrypt inserted data